August 26-27, 1995 (Cape Tribulation)

 The parts over or near water are protected by heavy steel mesh.

-"Danger: Estuarine crocodiles inhabit these water.
+"Danger: Estuarine crocodiles inhabit these waters.
 No fishing.
 No

 swimming" Are these facts related?
 I think so.
 Mangroves thrive